 The workshop will answer these questions:

-- What is a corner accessory and how are they used?
+- What is a workflow, and how do you create one?

 The workshop will include the following exercises: